 There’s not much more I can add to what I have already written except to say that he’s still working hard and making good progress.
 My husband and I continue to provide him with the time and tools he needs, and we all enjoy attending classical concerts at the nearby university.
-He has been entering local and state-wide competitions and doing well in them.
-(Very well for a kid who has only three years of piano lessons under his belt.)
+He has been entering local and state-wide competitions and doing very well in them.

 We decided to take the plunge and create a YouTube channel for him.
 He is excited about it and hopes he’ll get a lot of subscribers.
 You can follow his progress over the coming years, if you care to.
 I feel some trepidation about putting him out there into the world, but I also know that sometimes you have to take risks in life.
-I hope you will check it out and subscribe, but below I’ve embedded the first two videos on the channel too.
+I hope you will check it out and subscribe.